statorworks/I2CServo/Readme.txt

 12/01/20
-Restested and adjusted Arduino examples.
+Retested and adjusted Arduino examples.
 Fully tested and adjusted Raspberry Pi C++ examples, including crc8 feature.
 Previous upload was pretty much a sketch.

 Errata on the servo firmware: